Kevin Wilson On The Issues

 We need to fundamentally rethink how we approach educating our children.
 If the goal of school is to foster the development of well-adjusted adults who are prepared for the workforce, our way of doing things is deeply flawed.
 This system fails to serve the most vulnerable children while costing a ton of money.

-My proposal is to move away from one-size fits all models of education funded by the federal government.
+My proposal is to move away from one-size fits all models of education dictated by the federal government.
 We can move to more dynamic and nimble models of digital education blended with hands on learning.
 Students and families should have the ability to design their own rigorous path of study that matches their interests, abilities, and learning styles; preparing students for a lifetime of learning and problem solving as adults.

 - Abolish the Dept of Education